Ventriculitis

-Ventriculitis is the inflammation of the ventricles in the brain.
+Ventriculitis, also known as ependymitis, ventricular empyema, pyocephalus, and pyogenic ventriculitis, is the inflammation of the ventricles in the brain.
 The ventricles are responsible for containing and circulating cerebrospinal fluid throughout the brain.
 Ventriculitis is caused by infection of the ventricles, leading to swelling and inflammation.
 This is especially prevalent in patients with external ventricular drains and intraventricular stents.
 Ventriculitis can cause a wide variety of short-term symptoms and long-term side effects ranging from headaches and dizziness to unconsciousness and death if not treated early.
 It is treated with some appropriate combination of antibiotics in order to rid the patient of the underlying infection.
 Much of the current research involving ventriculitis focuses specifically around defining the disease and what causes it.
 This will allow for much more advancement in the subject.
 There is also a lot of attention being paid to possible treatments and prevention methods to help make this disease even less prevalent and dangerous.

 Signs and symptoms

 There is great deal of variety in the symptoms associated with ventriculitis.
 The symptoms vary based on a number of different factors including severity of inflammation, underlying cause, and the individual patient.

 Patients often present with headaches, painful cranial pressure, and neck pain early in the progression of the disease.
 Patients with a more advanced infection have been known to complain of many neurological effects such as dizziness, vertigo, confusion, and slurred speech.
 Very advanced cases can lead to mental instability, nausea, vomiting, rigors, and temporary loss of consciousness.
 Many patients with ventriculitis also experience some degree of hydrocephalus, which is the buildup of cerebrospinal fluid due to the inability of the ventricles to reabsorb and correctly circulate the fluid.
 Brain abscess is another common disorder resulting from the inflammation.
 If left untreated, ventriculitis can lead to serious inhibition of mental function and even death.

 The symptoms vary greatly, in part, because of the underlying or causing infection.
 While the inflammation can cause a number of effects such as those mentioned previously, the base infection could cause other symptoms that don't necessarily have to do with the ventriculitis, itself.
 One of the challenges doctors face in diagnosing ventriculitis is distinguishing indicative symptoms, in spite of the wide variety of possible presentations of the disease.
 A great deal of emphasis is being put on research into better and faster ways to diagnose ventriculitis without the delay inherent with microbiological testing of the cerebrospinal fluid.

 The progression of the disease is also largely dependent on the nature of the specific case.
 Depending on the underlying infection, the way it entered the brain, and the type and timing of treatment, the infection may spread or withdraw on the order of months or days.
 Ventriculitis is a very serious condition and should be treated early to ensure as little lasting damage as possible.